 For a full report on sensitive periods and where they fall as far as ages, click here.

 In order to effectively follow your child’s lead and watch out for sensitive periods in their development, observation is key.

 In Montessori, observing is more than merely looking on.
 To properly observe your child, you need to watch their behaviors objectively.

 You see that your child is placing their peg doll family in a basket and carrying them around the house, you might think that your child simply loves their peg doll family.
-And this may end up being the simple truth.
+And this may end up being a simple truth.